mrrocampbell/demo-scripts/1-web-development-certificate/1-intro-html-css/WDC_1-1-7_HTML_Links-and-Paths_V1.md

 We will accomplish this by utilizing the anchor or a tag.

-_**Note:** Show the students a fully develop a tag for reference before actually coding one out for them to see step by step_
+_**Note:** Show the students a fully developed a tag for reference before actually coding one out for them to see step by step_

 ```html
 <a href='apple.com'>Apple Homepage</a>
 ```

-The anchor tag has a few different parts to it that allow us to accomplish this task.
+The anchor tag has a few different parts that allow us to accomplish this task.
 The first is the opening and closing tags.
 ```html
 <a></a>
 ```

-Next, we need to provide a title for the link that will be rendered on our website.
+Next, we need to provide a title for the link rendered on our website.
 This goes in the space between the opening and closing tag.
 Let’s make the title `Apple Homepage`:
 ```html
 <a>Apple Homepage</a>
 ```

 Now if we look at our website, we can see that `Apple Homepage` renders on screen as normal text.

-_**Note:** Will show the students in replit how the site renders in its current state_
+_**Note:** I will show the students in replit how the site renders in its current state_

-To make this anchor tag a true link we must provide it with a `href` attribute, or hypertext reference attribute which goes within the opening anchor tag:
+To make this anchor tag a true link, we must provide it with a `href` attribute, or hypertext reference attribute, which goes within the opening anchor tag:
 ```html
 <a href=""></a>
 ```

 The `href` attribute is where you define the path or destination that the anchor leads to.
-Let’s set the path for this link to lead the user to the website Apple.com:
+Let’s set the path for this link to direct the user to the website Apple.com:
 ```html
 <a href="https://www.apple.com/"></a>
 ```